jjsunshr/OSP_A1/README.md

 **Two problems are implemented** : The Producer-Consumer Problem and The Dining Philosophers' Problem

-**Type make to get two execution files** simulation1 is for the producer-consumer problem and simulation2 is for the dining philosopher's problem.
+**Type 'make' to get two execution files** simulation1 is for the producer-consumer problem and simulation2 is for the dining philosopher's problem.

-**Use make clean to remove all execution files and .o files**
+**Type 'make clean' to remove all execution files and .o files**

+**Code has been tested successfully on the coteaching server Saturn**